glpi-project/android-inventory-library/README.md

 ## Synopsis

-This library helps you to create a complete inventory of your Android devices: both hardware and software informations are collected.
-You get the data about processor, memory, drives, sensors, etc., and also the list and description of installed application on any devices in a beautiful XML as protocol compatible with FusionInventory for GLPI.
+The Inventory Library for Android collects a complete inventory of your Android devices.
+It allows you to export your inventory in a beautiful XML or JSON as protocol compatible with FusionInventory for GLPI.

 You can find more information about the Inventory Protocol here:
 <http://fusioninventory.org/documentation/dev/spec/protocol/inventory.html>

-**What's included?**
+### Data collected

 - Account Info
 - Accesslog